dexterbrylle/dexterbrylle.github.io/_drafts/2015-08-28-Jekyll-on-Github-Pages.md

 image:			/assets/article_images/2015-08-28-Jekyll-on-Github-Pages/2H0QPGDVGZ.jpg
 ---

 I've been thinking about starting a blog again for quite some time now.
 However, I was too busy doing projects and the hassle of setting up a blog is a tedious (Hi WP!) task.
-I love Ghost and I think it's one of the best platforms out there right now, but I wanted to learn something new.
+I think Ghost is one of the best platforms out there right now, but I wanted to try and learn something new.
+Enter Jekyll.

 When I first heard and read about [Jekyll](http://jekyllrb.com/), I was intrigued with the idea of static files for my blog.
-Code embeds are natural.
 The fact that it's lightweight, a minimalist website is perfect.
-Also, I can use Github's web editor to write posts online and at the same time provide version control.
-Lastly, [Github](https://github.com) hosts Jekyll blogs [for __free__](https://pages.github.com/) which is just icing on the cake.
+Also, I can use Github's web editor to write posts online and provide version control.
+Code embeds are natural as well.
+Lastly, [Github](https://github.com) hosts Jekyll blogs [for __free__](https://pages.github.com/) which wass just icing on the cake.

 Below you can find the quickest and easiest steps to deploy your own Jekyll blog.